boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 direction-values = (n2h: 0, h2n: 1, bidir: 2)
 reliability-values = (any: 0, reliable: 1, unreliable: 2)

-; category indicates traffic category to which the policy is bound.
+; Indicates traffic category to which the policy is bound.
 ; If the value is set to 0, this means that the policy is ; enforced for all traffic.